European Economic Community: Background

 In April 1951, the Treaty of Paris was signed, creating the European Coal and Steel Community (ECSC).
 This was an international community based on supranationalism and international law, designed to help the economy of Europe and prevent future war by integrating its members.

 With the aim of creating a federal Europe two further communities were proposed: a European Defence Community and a European Political Community.
 While the treaty for the latter was being drawn up by the Common Assembly, the ECSC parliamentary chamber, the proposed defence community was rejected by the French Parliament.
 ECSC President Jean Monnet, a leading figure behind the communities, resigned from the High Authority in protest and began work on alternative communities, based on economic integration rather than political integration.
-After the Messina Conference in 1955, Paul Henri Spaak was given the task to prepare a report on the idea of a customs union.
+Following the Messina Conference in 1955, Paul-Henri Spaak was given the task to prepare a report on the idea of a customs union.
 The so-called Spaak Report of the Spaak Committee formed the cornerstone of the intergovernmental negotiations at Val Duchesse conference centre in 1956.
 Together with the Ohlin Report the Spaak Report would provide the basis for the Treaty of Rome.

-In 1956, Paul Henri Spaak led the Intergovernmental Conference on the Common Market and Euratom at the Val Duchesse conference centre, which prepared for the Treaty of Rome in 1957.
+In 1956, Paul-Henri Spaak led the Intergovernmental Conference on the Common Market and Euratom at the Val Duchesse conference centre, which prepared for the Treaty of Rome in 1957.
 The conference led to the signature, on 25 March 1957, of the Treaty of Rome establishing a European Economic Community.